The Son as Bridegroom

 In the prophets, Yahuah is the ba’al — the covenant lord — of His people.
 He is the Husband.
 The covenant originates with Him.
 He initiates it, sets the terms, judges unfaithfulness within it, and promises its renewal.
 In Ezekiel 16:8, He says: “I entered into a covenant with you and you became Mine.”
 In Hosea 2:19, He says: “I will betroth you to Me forever.”
 The initiating party in every case is the Father.

 The Kingdom is the Father’s.
-Yahushua came to proclaim the good news of the Father’s Kingdom.
+Yahushua came to proclaim the good news of the Father’s Kingdom — He is the Proclaimer, not the Kingdom itself.
 The covenant relationship originates with the Father.
 The marriage-case language in the Old Testament is about the Father’s covenant.
 When the prophets prosecute Israel for adultery, it is Yahuah’s covenant that has been violated — not the Son’s.

 Trinitarian theology, by merging the Father and Son into one God-figure, makes it impossible to see who is being wronged and who is paying the price.
 It turns the entire covenant drama into a monologue.
 But the text presents a dialogue between two parties: the offended Father whose covenant was broken, and the Son who is sent to restore it.